XEDGit/Ctester/README.md

 ## Usage:

-Insert the file into the folder containing your C source files, then launch it with
+Insert the file into the folder containing your C source files, then launch it inside your terminal with

     ./ctester.sh

-inside your terminal.
+You'll get prompted with a list of files

-You'll get prompted with a list of files, choose the corresponding number and the script will automatically compile and launch your code
+Choose the corresponding number and the script will automatically compile and launch your code

 ### Flags: